Last modified 14 December 2023

 Any transfers of personal data outside the EU/EEA shall be done under a lawful basis, including to a recipient which is in a country which provides an adequate level of protection for personal data; or under appropriate safeguards which cover the EU/EEA requirements for the transfer of personal data outside the EU/EEA.

 Your personal data may be shared with third party service providers that perform services for us or on our behalf.
-Such services may include e-mail and chat services, cloud services, large language model services’ providers, fraud prevention services, and analytics services.
+Such services may include e-mail and chat services, cloud services, large language model services’ providers, fraud prevention services, translation services and monitoring and analytics services.

 Your personal data may also be shared with external recipients if we are legally obliged to do so.
 This may include court orders and judgements, and data protection supervisory authority requests.
 In honouring such orders, judgements, and requests, we shall make sure that a lawful basis exists under which we share the information.